 The year is 2012.
 It’s been five years since Flipkart started operations in India.
 Amazon is a year away from entering the Indian market.
 Internet adoption is happening at a crazy place.

-In the same year, 2012, Nykaa starts as a niche online retailer focused on beauty products.
-Today, Nykaa’s website gets around 10 million monthly average website visits.
-To add to its success in the digital world, Nykaa also runs 76 offline stories.
+In the same year(2012), Nykaa starts as a niche online retailer focused on beauty products.
+Today, Nykaa’s website gets around 12 million monthly average website visits.
+To add to its success in the digital world, Nykaa also runs 84 offline stores across 40 cities.

 In around a decade since its founding, Nykaa has become synonymous with beauty shopping in India, pushing forward the growth of the beauty industry in the country.
 Nykaa is also an interesting case business study because it successfully competes with generalists like Amazon and Flipkart and beauty specialist brands like Purplle at bay, which entered the market in 2011.